erawn/Digital-Workshop-For-Artists-2020/README.md

 ### Digital Materiality
 Week 3
-  - Abstracting Craft: The Practiced Digital Hand -- Malcom McCullough
+  - Abstracting Craft: The Practiced Digital Hand -- Malcom McCullough - Read up to "Appreciation", I've left the rest of the chapter in case you're interested.
      <br>Prompt: "Acute knowledge of a medium's structure comes not by theory but through involvement."
 Look at Table 7.2 of "Continuous Operations".
 Let's add one more line: Programming- what is the "Continuous Process" at work here?
 How many different ways can you describe the *involvement* at play in programming as a creative medium?
 Two to Five Sentences.

 Week 4